tonyKxm/AMLS_II_assignment20_21/README.md

 # AMLS_II_assignment20_21
-This repo provides the solutions for AMLS_II project on cassiva disease classfication, details of the kaggle competition are available at https://www.kaggle.com/c/cassava-disease
+This repo provides the solutions for AMLS_II project on cassava disease classfication, details of the kaggle competition are available at https://www.kaggle.com/c/cassava-disease
 ## Library and enviroment
 Scikit-Learn, Pandas, Tensorflow 2.3.0, CUDA, keras, Python 3.7